alochym01/go-learn/README.md

 ### Learning Go

--   Write test first
+1. Write test first
--   Write code second
+2. Write code second
--   A simple calculator code
+3. A simple calculator code
-    -   [ ] Not validated a return value in a range of int type
+    -   [ ] Validation a return value in a range of int type
 ### Example

 -   folder structure